WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Run the rust example

 You can use the regular Docker `run` command to run the WASM container application.
-Notice that you do need to specify the `runtime` and `platform` flags to tell Docker that this is a non-Linux container and requires WasmEdge to run it.
+You do need to specify the `runtime` and `platform` flags to tell Docker that this is a non-Linux container and requires WasmEdge to run it.

 ```bash
 $ docker run --rm --runtime=io.containerd.wasmedge.v1 --platform=wasi/wasm secondstate/rust-example-hello:latest
 Hello WasmEdge!
 ```

-That's it.

 ### Further reading for the rust example

-To see more Dockerized Rust example apps for WasmEdge, check out the following.
+To see more Dockerized Rust example apps for WasmEdge, see the  following:

 - [Use Rust standard libraries](https://github.com/second-state/rust-examples/tree/main/wasi)
 - [Create a HTTP server in hyper and tokio](https://github.com/second-state/rust-examples/tree/main/server)